Register a death

 If you are registering the death, you must be able to provide us with correct personal information about the deceased.

-The accuracy of the registration can be improved by having some extra identification documents with you, if they’re readily available, for example:
+The accuracy of the registration can be improved by taking some extra identification documents for the deceased.
+These documents are not necessary; however, they are useful.

 - birth certificate